smartcontractkit/wsrpc/README.md

 ## TODO

 [ ] Many Many Tests
-[ ] Use Protobufs as the message format
+[x] Use Protobufs as the message format
+[ ] Server to Node RPC calls
 [ ] Handle Read/Write Limits of the websocket connection
+[ ] Dynamically Update TLS config to add more clients